Issues in Using, Interpreting, and Presenting Patient-Reported Outcomes in Cochrane Reviews

 Background: Systematic reviews and meta-analyses of randomized trials that include patient-reported outcomes measures (PROMs) provide crucial information for patients and clinicians facing challenging healthcare decisions.
 Based on emerging methods, guidance on combining PROMs in meta-analyses and interpreting results will likely enhance their usefulness for decision-makers.

-Objectives: In the context of GRADE Summary of findings tables in Cochrane reviews, participants will be able to 1.
-Identify the issues in retrieving, analyzing, and interpreting PRO results in clinical trials 2.
-Discuss preferred alternatives with an emphasis on the minimal important difference (MID) for aggregating across different PRO instruments measuring the same construct 3.
-Describe how to retrieve MIDs and introduce the concept of judging the credibility of MID estimates 4.
-Present PRO results in GRADE summary of findings tables
+Objectives: In the context of GRADE summary of findings tables in Cochrane reviews, participants will be able to 1. identify the issues in retrieving, analyzing, and interpreting PRO results in clinical trials; 2. discuss preferred alternatives with an emphasis on the minimal important difference (MID) for aggregating across different PRO instruments measuring the same construct; 3. describe how to retrieve MIDs and introduce the concept of judging the credibility of MID estimates; and 4. present PRO results in GRADE summary of findings tables.